jColeChanged/jColeChanged.github.io/jekyll/_posts/2021-04-23-notes-on-notes.md

 The [The Bullet Journal Method: Track the Past, Order the Present, Design the Future][bullet] by Ryder Carroll doesn't advertise itself as a book about taking notes.
 On the surface it is a journaling method.
 In particular it is a journaling method that is optimized for speed.
-Bullet has two meanings: bullet as in "as fast as a bullet" and bullet as in, "typographical bullet point."
-So it might seem strange that I would start a post about note taking books by talking about journaling.
+Bullet has two meanings: bullet as in "as fast as a bullet" and bullet as in "bullet point."
+It might seem strange that I would start a post about note taking books by talking about journaling.

 The reason I think starting with a talk about this book is appropriate is because of the way our minds work.
 What I've observed is that we have [two systems][fastslow] in our minds.